 Michael A. Steinmetz, Ph.D.

-Dr. Steinmetz serves on numerous trans-NIH and government-wide committees including the NIH Director’s Pioneer Award and New Innovator Award, five NIH Blueprint committees and work groups, the NIH and National Science Foundation Collaborative Research in Computational Neuroscience, and three Department of Defense vision research and medical committees and centers.
+Steinmetz has served numerous trans-NIH and government-wide initiatives, including the NIH Director’s Pioneer and New Innovator award committees, NIH Blueprint committees and workgroups, the NIH and National Science Foundation Collaborative Research in Computational Neuroscience, and several Department of Defense vision research and medical committees and centers.